clivegross/applogger/README.md

 # applogger
 This simple python module defines a class which implements a file based event logging system for applications.
+Built on the python3 `logging` module.

 ## Usage